camiinthisthang/livepeer-nft/README.md

 - Have a .mp4 video on your machine to upload.
 - Have a metamask wallet and Metamask broswer extension.
 - Be connected to the Polygon network.
+- Have MATIC or test MATIC in your Metamask wallet.

 ### Upload Your Video
 1. Get an API key for Livepeer [here](livepeer.com/dashboard/developers/api-keys).